 Having been a designer for over a decade now, I can look back and make some sense of what I have been doing and why.
 The drive for me has always been the creative process.
 How an idea takes shape in your mind first and then gradually materializes into a physical object.
 Making sure things like functionality, aesthetics and production all come together in a magic mix.
 And that the object tells the story without further explanation nesecary.

 The thing is that objects themselves don't interest me at all.
-What 's so interesting about a chair, a table, a lamp or a vase?
+What is so interesting about a chair, a table, a lamp or a vase?
 To me they are just that; a chair, a table, a lamp, a vase.
-Dead objects looking pretty.

 Being more into processes then products, it is digital manufacturing that allows me to design without making stuff.
 I started using digital manufacturing for my cardboard furniture.
-Looking to design a piece of furniture that could be made everywhere, on demand.
-And to disengage the design and the making.
-No more transport of products, but transport of data that can be turned into a product, on demand, in a digital manufacturing workshop anywhere in the world.
+Looking to design a piece of furniture that could be made everywhere.
+On demand.
+And to disengage the design and the making of an object.
+No more transport of products, but transport of data that can be turned into a product.
+On demand.
+In a digital manufacturing workshop anywhere in the world.
 Whenever and wherever there is a need for it.